Big Break

 Load it onto our robot and away we go!

 Um, jk.
 It's not working.
+The controller turns off, and the program stops running.
 Let me ask a chatbot.
 I'll paste in the full code, and ask:

 Hurry up hurry up.
 We've got a battle to get to.
 Okay, it says: